its-Raz/The-Job-Advisor/README.md

 |         <img src="./images/ui_1.JPG" width=45%>         |

 6. Job Advisor will start scraping and will save the data to same folder, you can inspect list of jobs from each site or all combined.
-7. after you get the all_jobs.csv file, run Run companies_scraping.py file
+7. after you get the all_jobs.csv file, run Run companies_scraping.py file - scrape the companies data
 8. This file will save you in the same folder the companies scraping details

 # First Model - bm25 - Amit